eyalroz/cuda-api-wrappers/README.md

 ## Detailed documentation

 Detailed Doxygen-genereated documentation is [available](https://codedocs.xyz/eyalroz/cuda-api-wrappers/).
-It is mostly complete for the Runtime API wrappers, less so for the rest of the wrappers.
+It is mostly complete; please file a bug if an API function is missing or under-documented.

 ## Requirements